JaneJeon/bazaar-backend/docs/api.md

 ### <a name="discover"></a>GET `/arts`

 This is the "discover page".
 Currently, it returns the most recent pictures in anti-chronological order.
-You can personalize the results by passing in the user cookie.

 It returns a maximum of 15 pictures.
 If you want to load more, you can include the `after` parameter indicating the `id` of the last seen picture (i.e. the `id` of the last object in the pictures array returned).